Left Continue shopping

 • Preheat the water phase to 75 degrees Fahrenheit.

-• Stir in our barium sulphide into the heated water phase.
+• Stir our barium sulphide into the heated water phase.

 • At 40 degrees, combine the remaining ingredients of the formulation.